|

 Coral Reefs

 Fahrenheit (0.3 to 0.7 degrees Celsius).
-Look at the temperature changes depicted in the graph from the Environmental Protection Agency's Global Warming web site. ... the greenhouse effect.
-The greenhouse effect is a natural occurrence, which maintains Earth's average temperature at approximately 60 degrees Fahrenheit.
-The greenhouse effect is a necessary phenomenon that prevents all ...
+Look at the temperature changes depicted in the graph from the Environmental Protection Agency's Global Warming web site.
+The increasing steepness of the curve suggests that changes in mean global temperature have occurred at ...

 www.cotf.edu